Skip to contents

 physeq

-(required): a phyloseq-class object obtained using the phyloseq package.
+(required) a phyloseq-class object obtained using the phyloseq package.

 hill_scales